AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> A clear conscience never fears midnight knocking. — Chinese Proverb
+> A wise man will be master of his mind, a fool will be its slave. — Publilius Syrus
 <!--END_SECTION:quote-->